Turkey seeks to strengthen Africa relations with 'benevolence' | DW | 04.02.2021

 Ankara has presented itself as the benevolent, brotherly alternative to the European powers who once colonized the continent.
 "Turkey has some benefit from its past.
 There's no colonial past in Turkey's history," Donelli said.
 "Even though the Ottoman Empire had many relations and contacts in Africa, we cannot consider that period as a colonial period.
 On the other hand, all Western countries have colonial pasts, all of them have this kind of label."

-For Ali Bilgic, who researches Turkish foreign policy at Loughborough University, "Turkey doesn't have that negative colonial history, and the way it presents itself is benevolent."
+For Ali Bilgic, who researches Turkish foreign policy at Loughborough University in the UK, "Turkey doesn't have that negative colonial history, and the way it presents itself is benevolent."

-According to Ambassador Ulgen, Turkey, as a country "without any colonial baggage," puts it in an easy position.
-"The notion of colonialism is still very much alive in this part of the continent.
-The colonial background is still haunting the people of Africa."
+As a country, Turkey, "without any colonial baggage," puts it in a comfortable position, Elif Comoglu Ulgen, Turkish ambassador to South Africa, said.
+"The colonial background is still haunting the people of Africa."

-In 2011, then Prime Minister Erdogan became the first non-African leader to visit Mogadishu in 20 years.
-"The tragedy going on here is a test for civilization and contemporary values," he said during his visit.
+In 2011, President Recep Tayyip Erdogan (then a prime minister) visited Somalia.
+"The tragedy going on here is a test for civilization and contemporary values," he stated.

 President Erdogan (then a prime minister) was the first non-African leader to visit Somalia in 20 years